S3 PDF Upload

 Section titled “How it works”Send an X-Upload-Url header containing a presigned PUT URL on any generating endpoint —

-POST /convert, POST /render/template, or POST /render.
-The API then PUTs the result to
+POST /render/html, POST /render/url, POST /render/template, or POST /render.
+The API then

-that URL with the correct Content-Type (application/pdf, or image/png / image/jpeg for
+PUTs the result to that URL with the correct Content-Type (application/pdf, or

-/render) and replies 204 No Content with an empty body.
-For PDFs the X-Document-UUID
+image/png / image/jpeg for /render) and replies 204 No Content with an empty body.
+For

 You generate the presigned URL yourself (for example with the AWS SDK’s put_object presigner),